- How can you be be sure that the treatment is safe?

 The aesthetic practice world is evolving quickly with new techniques and treatments.
 Of course, only a well-conducted clinical trial may show the treatment's benefit and safety.
 A trail can then be further established when additional published clinical trials support them.

 For a treatment to be in the recommended list of procedures in the SMC’s Aesthetic Practice Guidelines, there must be:

 - Is published in the English language

 As a matter of fact, a treatment method will have to be proven to be safe and effective.
 Only then, it can be listed.
 For those that are not listed, they may be done after vital regulatory approvals as well as within the context of the clinical trial.
 As that said, they cannot be offered as a service.

-What are the side-effects of aesthetic treatments I should know about?
+What side-effects of aesthetic treatments should you know about?